 These considerations will help in identifying the public interest, but they are not exhaustive and not all are relevant in each case.
-In any event, consideration of the public interest is only one criterion that must be met in deciding whether to investigate a complaint: crucially the complaint must also be supported by evidence of a breach of the Cod, and that it has caused a personal injustice.
+In any event, consideration of the public interest is only one criterion that must be met in deciding whether to investigate a complaint: crucially the complaint must also be supported by evidence of a breach of the Code.